Of all the exhaustive baby registry lists out there, why might the minimalist baby registry essentials checklist be the way to go?

 Alright, let’s get down to it.
 I’m going to share what you really need, and why, along with why I’ve skipped other items.
 I recommend starting with just the essentials.

-It’s a lot easier to add something after your baby arrives than to be drowning in clutter like a frog in boiling water.
+It’s a lot easier to add something after your new baby arrives than to be drowning in clutter like a frog in boiling water.

 I’ll include product recommendations in the minimalist baby registry essentials checklist to help save you time.
 My tips are based on items I have personally used and liked, but please feel free to do your own research.